zhound420/bytebot-hawkeye/README.md

 ## 🔒 Security Considerations

-- **API Key**: Keep your Anthropic API key secure and never commit it
+- **API Keys**: Keep your AI provider API keys secure and never commit them
 - **Network**: By default, services are only accessible from localhost
 - **VNC**: Change the default VNC password for production use
 - **Updates**: Regularly update the container images for security patches